michaelsauter/crane/README.md

 ### Unique names
 If `unique` is set to true, Crane will add a timestamp to the container name (e.g. `foo` will become `foo-unique-1447155694523`), making it possible to have multiple containers based on the same Crane config.
-Since those containers cannot be addressed by Crane later on (e.g. they cannot be stopped and removed), consider setting `rm` to `true` as well.
+Consider setting `rm` to `true` at the same time to avoid lots of exited containers.
 This feature is experimental, which means it can be changed or even removed in every minor version update.

 ### Generate command